 HOW TO GO FROM MÉRIDA TO VALLADOLID

-DISTANCE BETWEEN MÉRIDA AND VALLADOLID: It calculates about 2 hours along the toll road, a distance of 158 km, practically the same distance as from Cancun to Valladolid.
+DISTANCE BETWEEN MÉRIDA AND VALLADOLID: He calculates about 2 hours on the toll road, a distance of 158 km, practically the same distance as from Cancun to Valladolid.
 CASETA PRICE MÉRIDA VALLADOLID: 185 pesos for cars, motorcycles 92 pesos.
 If you go on the free road towards Kantunil-Pisté-Valladolid, it takes half an hour longer.

 TOURISM IN MÉRIDA